soravroyal/ERP/trunk/RDFExport/readme.txt

 * Cleanup and copy rdf_export.zip to .

 Prerequisites for running RDFExport:
-* Ensure msbuild directory is correct in RDFExport.bat
 * Install gnuwin from http://gnuwin32.sourceforge.net/.
+* Ensure msbuild directory is correct in RDFExport.bat.
+* Ensure EPRTR database parameters are correct in RDFExport.bat.